CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-testing.rst

 .. admonition:: Task

    **Start a new project, and select the template called** *Read external LM75 temperature sensor using I2C master*. **The code below should now be available to you.
    Compile it and try it on your board.
-You will need to catch the serial output to read the temperature.**
+You will need to catch the serial output to read the temperature.
+   Hold the sensor between your fingers, and monitor the evolution of the temperature.**

 .. code-block:: c